TJ Friedl Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks first in the league.
+- The Braves pitching staff is second in the league with a collective 9.6 strikeouts per nine innings.

-- The Braves have a 3.70 team ERA that ranks fourth among all MLB pitching staffs.
+- The Braves have the seventh-ranked team ERA across all MLB pitching staffs (3.81).

-- Braves pitchers combine to give up the eighth-fewest home runs in baseball (77 total, one per game).
+- Braves pitchers combine to rank 14th in baseball in home runs surrendered (81 total, 1.1 per game).

-- Smith-Shawver (1-0) pitches for the Braves to make his third start this season.
+- Shuster (4-2) gets the starting nod for the Braves in his ninth start of the season.
+He's put together a 4.57 ERA in 41 1/3 innings pitched, with 23 strikeouts.

-- His last time out came on Thursday, June 15 against the Colorado Rockies, when the right-hander tossed 5 2/3 innings, surrendering three earned runs while giving up six hits.
+- In his most recent appearance on Friday, June 16 against the Colorado Rockies, the lefty tossed 5 2/3 innings, allowing one earned run while surrendering five hits.

+- The 24-year-old has put up a 4.57 ERA and 5 strikeouts per nine innings across eight games this season, while giving up a batting average of .233 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.